JoinColony/colonyJS/docs/_Docs_Multisignature.md

 ```

-It's worth noting that starting a new operation or sending an existing operation will always trigger a refresh first, so this can reset the (now invalid) signers.
+It's worth noting that starting a new operation or sending an existing operation will always trigger a refresh first, which will reset the signers.
 If desired, we can make the resetting of signers more explicit by attaching a callback:

 ```js